wnw231423/cs61b/proj2/gitlet-design.md

    update and serialize stage into file, return the ultimate file tracked list for the new commit.
    It also copies the new files into `blob` dir.
 3. Construct the new commit using the TreeMap above and serialize it into `commit` dir.

+When `branch` command is used, we do the following thing:
+1. Create the new branch file in `branch` dir and write the hash code of current commit.